Published on January 24th, 2015 | by Kirsten Borrink18

 The New Balance Classics aren’t for running or other heavy duty exercise, they’re for looking good while walking around town (I think they’d make a great travel shoe).
 I’ve also read that healthcare professionals like them as a nice change from boring white tennies.
 Most styles are available in medium and wide widths, however it seems they run a little small and narrow.
 Here’s the lowdown on the different NB Classics models:

 The New Balance Classics 574: Full-grain leather and suede, moderate arch support.
 Customer reviews state the 574 runs a bit small, so order up if you’re between sizes.
 Available in wide widths, $69.95 at Zappos.

-The Elite Edition 580 features REVlite cushioning (more lightweight than the other models, but just as responsive and supportive) with an injection-molded EVA midsole for stability. $99.95 at Zappos.
+The Elite Edition 580 features REVlite cushioning (more lightweight than the other models, but just as responsive and supportive) with an injection-molded EVA midsole for stability. $69-100 at Amazon.

 Have you worn New Balance Classics in the past?
 Are they still cool enough for you to wear now?
 Let us know what you think in the comments below!